omgmog/install-all-firefox/README.markdown

 When the Mozilla license pops up, press `Q` and then `Y` to continue.

 It'll take a little while to grab the `.dmg` files, but it should only need to do this once.
 (Until you reboot, and the contents of `/tmp` are deleted.)

 ---
-## UPDATES
-Previous updates removed from the README.
-Look at the file history or the commit history to see them.

-### Update: 14/03/2013
-- Added Firefox 20.0

-### Update: 14/03/2013
-- Updated Firefox 19.0 > 19.0.2

-### Update: 25/02/2013
-- Added Firefox 19.0

----
-## TODO
-- Add ability to specify additional versions
-- Create launcher to preview a site in all install firefoxes (WIP!)

 ## CREDITS
 - [setfileicon](http://maxao.free.fr/telechargements/setfileicon.m) is a utility created by Damien Bobillot (damien.bobillot.2002_setfileicon@m4x.org) http://maxao.free.fr/telechargements/setfileicon.gz
 - [Firebug](http://getfirebug.com/)